jinlee/418-final/index.md

 var result = result | 0; // cast result into an int
 {% endhighlight %}

-In our first measurement, we kept the number of web workers the same while varying the size of the image being rendered.
+In our first measurement, we keep the number of web workers the same while varying the size of the image being rendered.
 We create two web workers, and each web worker receives half of the image to render.

 This provides us with very good information on the efficiency of our threading library for two reasons.
 First, the machines we're testing this on (mid 2013 macbook air) only have two cores.
 Second, the two threads receive exactly the same amount of work to compute.
-Thus we don't have to factor into account workload imbalance when we analyze the result.
+Thus we don't have to account for any workload imbalance when we analyze the result.

-Here's the performance of running this mandelbrot demo on Chrome.
+Here is the performance of running this mandelbrot demo on Chrome:

 | Image Size | Sequential | Parallel | Speedup |
 |:-|:-|:-|:-|